linroger/Finance-Notes-and-Marginalia/Financial Instruments/A Practical Guide for Actuaries and other Business Professionals..md

 ## Exercise (b)

-Carl puts 10,000 into a bank account that pays an annual [[1.
-DeterministicCashFlows|effective interest rate]] of $4\%$ for ten years.
+Carl puts 10,000 into a bank account that pays an annual [effective interest rate](../Financial%20Engineering/1.%20DeterministicCashFlows.md) of $4\%$ for ten years.
 If a withdrawal is made during the first five and one-half years, a penalty of $5\%$ of the withdrawal amount is made.
 Carl withdrawals $K$ at the end of each of years 4, 5, 6, 7.
 The balance in the account at the end of year 10 is 10,000.
 Calculate $K$

 ## Solution (b)
 $$10,000(1.04)^{10}-1.05K(1.04)^6-1.05K(1.04)^5-K(1.04)^4-K(1.04)^3=10,000$$